302 Marlborough

 After acquiring 302 Marlborough, Miriam Hilliard opened a school for girls under twelve there.
 They also rented rooms to lodgers.
 Julia Hilliard continued to operate their primary and preparatory school at 116 Mt.
 Vernon, and they both continued to live there with their mother.

-During the 1885-1886 and 1886-1887 winter seasons, 302 Marlborough also was the home of Miss Laliah B. Pingree and her sister, Delia Lydia Pingree.
+During the 1885-1886 and 1886-1887 winter seasons, 302 Marlborough also was the home of Miss Laliah Burpee Pingree and her sister, Miss Delia Lydia Pingree.
 By the next season, they had moved to the Hotel Cluny at 543 (233) Boylston.
+Like Lucy Wheelock, Laliah Pingree was a leader in the development of Boston’s kindergartens, including supervising the system of free kindergartens developed by Pauline (Agassiz) Shaw and serving as a member of the Boston School Committee from 1889 through 1894.

-Among the lodgers in 1889 were Matthew Lewis Pennell Hurd and his wife, Wilhelmina (Williamine) Emma (Brown) Hurd.
+Among the lodgers in 1889 were Matthew Lewis P. Hurd and his wife, Wilhelmina (Williamine) Emma (Brown) Hurd.
 They previously had lived at 235 West Newton, and had moved to Stoneham by 1890.
 He was cashier for the Boston office of the Cunard Steamship Company.
 On January 28, 1890, he disappeared from his office, and the possibility of either foul play or embezzlement and flight were raised in the press.
-He returned to his home in Stoneham on February 16, 1889, and explained that ill health combined with fear of discovery of unintentional errors in his accounts had caused his absence.
+He returned to his home in Stoneham on February 16, 1890, and explained that ill health combined with fear of discovery of unintentional errors in his accounts had caused his absence.

-The sisters ceased to operate their school in about 1889, and by 1890 they had moved to 111 Pinckney.
+The Hilliard sisters ceased to operate their school in about 1889, and by 1890 they had moved to 111 Pinckney.
 The next year, they moved back to 116 Mt.
 Vernon.
 They continued to own 302 Marlborough and lease it to others.

 By the 1889-1890 winter season, 302 Marlborough was the home of Charles Whipple Smith, a real estate and insurance broker, and his wife, Harriet Elizabeth (Farnsworth) Smith.
 They previously had lived at 34 Gloucester.
 They continued to live at 302 Marlborough during the 1891-1892 season, but moved thereafter to 270 Newbury.